ankowals/saf/README.md

         Storage.set("Expected.userId", userId);
     }

 In this case user id will be stored as a string.
-Class type has to be provided by the user using method like below
+Class type has to be provided.

-	Class clazz = Class.forName("java.lang." + type);

-To store the value one can use method like below
+To store the value in a global cache one can use method like below

-       globalCtx.put(identifier,clazz,userId);

-REMARK: Please note that Class.forName throws an ClassNotFoundException we can either surround it with try/catch or better declare that step can throw Throwable.
-Usually throw declaration is not needed.
+       globalCtx.put(identifier,String.class,userId);

 It can be retrieved later on in the next Scenario or different Feature.
 See an example of step def implementation below.

     @When("^json get single user with id (.+) request is sent$")